lucky-wolf/DW2-XL/README.md

   - PDUs are now the inverse of Armored - they just swap offense and defense (same size)
   - Titans are 2x attack, 2+2/3 defense, 1+1/3x size of armored
   - Costs are 2K Bots, 2.5K Inf, 3K SpecOpes, 5K Armored & PDU, 6K Synth, 20K Titans
-  - Maintainance is 10% of initial cost for all types
+  - Maintenance is 10% of initial cost for all types
-- Further standardized building maintainance (1% for economic ones, 5% for everything else)
+- Further standardized building maintenance (1% for economic ones, 5% for everything else)
 - Exploration ships now have their own research line
 - Adjusted Ikkuro terraforming to increase in speed as well as capacity over the course of the game
 - Improved blaster visuals so that they're much more visible and vibrant in battles